structurizr/structurizr.github.io/cloud/admin-api.md

 # Admin API

-The admin API provides a way to create and list workspaces.
+The admin API provides a way to create, delete, and list workspaces.
 To use the user API, you'll first need to generate a user API key.
 This can be done via the "Regenerate user API key" link on your dashboard.

 Your cloud service username and API key should be specified via the `X-Authorization` header: